streamwall/stream-list-updater/README.md

 A script to update the status of live streams listed in the [2020 George Floyd Protest Tracker](http://bit.ly/protestlinks) by [twitch.tv/woke](https://twitch.tv/woke).

+These tools use HTML scraping and hacks to get rapid information out of streaming websites with heterogeneous APIs.
+The methods employed will become stale over time.

 ## Installation